How can you trek in the Kanchenjunga Region?

 We choose the best standard accommodations for 3 nights in Kathmandu and 1 night in Ilam, 1 night in Taplejung, 1 night in Khanidingbe and 1 night in Birtamod in the best available hotel/guesthouse.
 Accommodation during the trek, from Day 5 to Day 24 will be in a comfortable two-men camping tent.
-To sleep in a tent, 4 seasons high-quality sleeping bag, and foam mattress will be provided.
+To sleep in a tent, 4 season high-quality sleeping bag, and foam mattress will be provided.
 We maintain standard comfort in every matter based on enforceable conditions such as weather calamities.
-All hotel/guesthouse and camping accommodation will be on twin sharing basis, and we will provide you single supplement if there is different sex without.
-If you prefer a single room, you may indicate your preference and get single room/tent on request by paying single supplement USD 400.
+All hotel/guesthouse and camping accommodation will be on a twin sharing basis, and we will provide you a single supplement if there is different sex without.
+If you prefer a single room, you may indicate your preference and get a single room/tent on request by paying a single supplement of USD 400.

 What type of meals and drinking water can I expect during Kanchenjunga Base Camp Trek?

-Hotel in Kathmandu will be based on Bed and Breakfast basis and from Ilam to Birtamod (Day 3 to Day 25) all meals (breakfast, lunch, and dinner) are included.
+Hotel in Kathmandu will be based on a Bed and Breakfast basis and from Ilam to Birtamod (Day 3 to Day 25) all meals (breakfast, lunch, and dinner) are included.
 Our camping trek to Kanchenjunga Base Camp is accompanied by an experienced and well-trained trekking cook and Sherpa helpers.
 Breakfasts will include porridge or cereals and sometimes eggs, with tea, coffee, and hot chocolate.
-Lunches are generally prepared on the trail and can include cooked or tinned vegetables, rice, chips, freshly made Tibetan bread, as well as tinned tuna, meats or cheese.
+Lunches are generally prepared on the trail and can include cooked or tinned vegetables, rice, chips, freshly made Tibetan bread, as well as tinned tuna, meats, or cheese.
 On occasion, this can be augmented by noodle soup.
 Dinners always start off with soup, followed by a locally inspired main course such as rice, dal, and spicy vegetables, or a more international dish like pasta with a tomato sauce or pizza and chips.
 Dessert can be tinned fruit with custard or rice pudding or cake with custard.
-The emphasis is on providing a high-carbohydrate and largely vegetarian diet, which we have found to be easily digestible at high altitude.
-During Kanchenjunga Base Camp trek there will be very few opportunities to purchase snacks and drinks from simple shops and tea houses.
+The emphasis is on providing a high-carbohydrate and largely vegetarian diet, which we have found to be easily digestible at high altitudes.
+During the Kanchenjunga Base Camp trek, there will be very few opportunities to purchase snacks and drinks from simple shops and tea houses.
 All meals while on a trek and also while staying in Ilam, Taplejung, and Birtamod are included in the trip cost.
-In the end, we will offer farewell dinner in Kathmandu.
+In the end, we will offer a farewell dinner in Kathmandu.
 It is time to celebrate the success of a great journey with your trekking team.

 The most important thing that makes Kanchenjunga Base Camp Trek enjoyable and memorable is the skilled, experienced, knowledgeable and helpful guides and crew members.
 This trek will be led by only the best and most professional guides.
 All of Alpine Eco Trek's guides and crew members are carefully selected on the basis of their appropriate experience, leadership skills, knowledge about the region and personal aptitude.
-With the objective of sustaining local communities, Alpine Eco Trek only employs local staffs who have adequate knowledge about culture, ecosystem, flora, fauna, geography, and history of the Kanchenjunga area.
+With the objective of sustaining local communities, Alpine Eco Trek only employs local staff who have adequate knowledge about the culture, ecosystem, flora, fauna, geography, and history of the Kanchenjunga area.
 Our guides and crew members have undergone the following training: